personal photo of Vincent Mousseau, MSc

 The objectives of this scholarship are to stimulate student interest in humanities and social sciences, arts and literature research, and to support research excellence by providing the best applicants with financial assistance to undertake or pursue a master’s research program in humanities and social sciences, arts and literature fields.

-• Laurent McCutcheon Scholarship
+• Laurent McCutcheon Excellence Scholarship

 date: 2021-05-17